-As Traeger is currently the most well know pellet grill brand (here’s proof) and that’s likely to remain the case for several years to come, I get asked more about Traeger’s product range than any other.
-A key feature that I’m asked about is WiFi or WiFire as Traeger refers to the feature as.
-I’ve been asked more than once ‘which Traeger grills have WiFi?‘ as you cannot currently search for the feature specifically on their website.
+As Traeger is currently the most well know pellet grill brand (here’s proof), and that’s likely to remain the case for several years to come, I get asked more about Traeger’s product range than any other.
+A key feature that I’m asked about is WiFi or WiFire, as Traeger refers to the feature as.
+I’ve been asked more than once, ‘which Traeger grills have WiFi?‘ as you cannot currently search for the feature specifically on their website.
 As Traeger currently still sells grills based on previous generation control panels, I thought I’d provide a quick guide to which Traeger pellet grills/smokers do come with WiFi (WiFire) and which don’t.

 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links, and I earn a commission if you make a purchase.

-The most logical way to approach this I think is to start with the cheapest/smallest Traeger grills and move up to the larger more expensive grills.
+The most logical way to approach this, I think, is to start with the cheapest/smallest Traeger grills and move up to the larger, more expensive grills.

-Also, please bear in mind that going forward its likely Traeger is going to update their entire range with WiFire at some point.
+Also, please bear in mind that going forward, its likely Traeger is going to update their entire range with WiFire at some point.

 Traeger Tailgater, Scout & Ranger – No WiFire

-I’ve previously discussed the features of the Tailgater in my portable pellet grills article and I’ve also previously done a full comparison on the Traeger Scout vs Ranger.
+I’ve previously discussed the features of the Tailgater in my portable pellet grills article, and I’ve also previously made a full comparison of the Traeger Scout vs Ranger.

 While these products have been updated in recent years with a superior Digital Arc Control, they are yet to get WiFi/WiFire.
 Will Traeger at some point offer a WiFi control panel upgrade option as Camp Chef did with their Gen 2 WiFi controller?
 Its unclear.